ibm-cloud-docs/power-iaas/network-architecture.md

 Use the following graphics to better understand the {{site.data.keyword.powerSysShort}} network architecture.
 This is not an exhaustive list of the {{site.data.keyword.powerSysShort}} connection methods.
 {: shortdesc}

 IBM Cloud Connect is only available to IBM clients within the US.
-IBM customers can always contact Megaport directly to procure their services.
+IBM clients can always contact Megaport directly to procure their services.
 {: important}

 ## Private SSL connection